Assistant Professor of Music

 M.M.
 University of Illinois at Urbana-Champaign

-Jamie Hillman began working at Gordon College as an adjunct professor in 2012 and has since joined the faculty as an assistant professor.
-He is a multi-faceted musician who is active as a singer, pianist, conductor, music educator, and composer/arranger.
+Dr. Jamie Hillman is a multi-faceted musician who is active as a singer, pianist, conductor, music educator, and composer.
 As a Boston University Prison Arts Scholar and faculty member of BU's Metropolitan College/Prison Education Program, he has co-initiated a comprehensive choral music program at a large, medium-high security men's prison in Massachusetts.
 In addition, he serves as associate music director at Grace Chapel in Lexington, Massachusetts.
 He is the 2012 laureate of the Leslie Bell Prize for Choral Conducting from the Ontario Arts Council.